fitbenchmarking/documents/meetings/weekly-meetings/meeting-next.md

 ---------

 * merged in with master because that's what we need to do and you can now squash and merge and that should be fine (anders)
 * backport-candidate label.
 Is it the person merging the PR who is responsible for merging to release? https://fitbenchmarking.readthedocs.io/en/latest/contributors/workflow.html (anders)
+* If this release branch breaks and commits are needed to fix, what is the process for this and do we state who is responsible? (anders)

 Reminders
 ---------